OpenNFT/OpenNFT/docs/install.rst

 .. rubric:: Cloning the project repository

-Firstly, the project reposiory (or its fork) should be cloned:
+Firstly, the project repository (or its fork) should be cloned:

 .. code-block::

     cd /path/to/your/workspace/directory
     git clone --recurse-submodules https://github.com/OpenNFT/OpenNFT.git

 .. rubric:: Install the project dependencies

 .. note::

-    The virual environment should be activated.
+    The virtual environment should be activated.
-    See above how to create and activate the virual environment on your platform.
+    See above how to create and activate the virtual environment on your platform.

 .. code-block::

     pip install -U -r /path/to/your/workspace/directory/OpenNFT/requirements.txt

 .. rubric:: Install OpenNFT